Paid Facebook Groups? How It Works & How To Start One

 If you’d like to set up a subscription type, then you’ll need to sign up for a platform that allows for recurring payments.

-Stripe – This options supports any billing model and you can easily integrate it to your landing page.
+• Stripe – This option supports any billing model, and you can easily integrate it into your landing page.
 Learn more about Stripe Billing here.

-Square – Payments made through this channel will be transferred to your bank account in one to two business days.
+• Square – This channel will transfer payments to your bank account in one to two business days.
 Know more about setting up payment plans with Square here.

-FastSpring – This option offers flexibility to easily shift clients from one-off payments to recurring billing.
+• FastSpring – This option offers flexibility to shift clients from one-off payments to recurring billing.
 Understand how FastSpring works here.

-Once you’ve decided and set up your payment platform, you can now create and integrate it to a landing page.
+Once you’ve decided and set up your payment platform, you can now create and integrate it into a landing page.

 Make sure your landing page is easy to understand and has a clear call to action to subscribe to the paid group.